-NETWORK ACCESS NOTES: dlogadmin cannot access the logger from the network.
+NETWORK ACCESS NOTES: The administrative account (dlogadmin) cannot access the logger from the network.
 If you have already attempted to view the logger before mapping a drive letter or adding your name and password to the logger, the logger may remember your connection with the invalid name and/or password and may not allow the connection to succeed.
 This is known as "Conflicting